imikushin/rancher-catalog/infra-templates/k8s/29/README.md

 ### Plane Isolation

 If you set the "Plane Isolation" field to `required`, the host labels, `compute=true`, `orchestration=true` and `etcd=true`, are required on your hosts in order for Kubernetes to successfully launch.

+Daemon Sets will run their pods on all nodes.

+### HA

+Kubernetes will automatically run in HA configuration if there are 2 or more nodes available for its master components (api, controller-manager, scheduler) to run on.

 ### KubeDNS